onflow/flow-cli/CONTRIBUTING.md

 ## Flags
 Flags are **named parameters**, denoted with either a hyphen, and a single-letter name (`-r`) or a double hyphen and a multiple-letter name (`--recursive`).
-Longer version is preferred for better readability and simpler learning experience in the beginning but after users will probably start using the shorter version.
+The longer version is preferred for better readability and simpler learning experience in the beginning but after users will probably start using the shorter version.
 Every flag should have a shorter version and they should be both presented in the help.
 Every flag that can